lnkl26/capstone/Sprint Folders/Sprint 1 Documentation/Sprint 1 Reflection.md

 ### Leann Kahal

 Helped organized Trello Board; added my own tasks for this sprint.
 Worked on the Task creation, completion, deletion, and viewing features.
+Worked on Routine creation and adding existing tasks to the routine.

 ## AI as a Tool